dfernandez79/rinter/README.md

 A convenient way to create a controller is to sub-class `AbstractController`.
 To update the state use the protected\* `_set` or `_assign` methods:

+> \* JavaScript doesn't have protected methods, so it up to you to maintain the
+> contract.

 ```js
 import AbstractController from 'rinter';